 (7) All the maidens woke up at once and trimmed their lamps.

 At the wake-up call at midnight, the wise and the foolish virgins awoke and hurried for the reception of the bridegroom.
 This is parallel to the resurrection of the dead at the second coming of Christ.
 The faithful and the unfaithful will hear the voice and rise from the tombs.
 Jesus advised his disciples on his second coming thus: “Gird your loins and light your lamps and be like servants who await their master’s return from a wedding, ready to open immediately when he comes and knocks.
 Blessed are those servants whom the master finds vigilant on his arrival” (Lk 12:3537).

 and trimmed their lamps

 While waiting for the groom, the maidens became drowsy and fell asleep.
-Since that was unintentional, their lamps were burning until they woke up at midnight.
-The oil was exhausted, and the lamp was dim for lack of fuel.
+Since that was unintentional, their lamps were burning until they woke up at the midnight call.
+The oil was exhausted, and the lamps were dim for lack of fuel.
 So, they had to refresh the torch by clearing the charcoal and adding additional oil.
 The same happens to believers who realize their imminent death.
-They might try to revive their spiritual life and receive sacraments if possible, so they could brighten their soul to face God.
+They might try to revive their spiritual life and receive the sacraments if possible, so they could brighten their soul to face God.
 However, the sinners might not do so because of their lack of faith, or they might be too late to do so, as with the foolish virgins.